-Home BENEFITS OF NUCLEAR MEDICINE IMAGING FOR FOOT AND ANKLE INJURIES
+Home BENEFITS OF NUCLEAR IMAGING FOR FOOT & ANKLE PAIN

 Your feet act as shock absorbers that protect the body with every step, accumulating over one million pounds of force, on average, every day.
 Along with your ankles, they are also incredibly complex mechanisms – that’s why it’s so important to keep them healthy.